If you find the information on Business Letter of Introduction below useful, please share it with your friends by clicking on the buttons above.

-The objective of the letter of introduction is to give the reader a reason to want to know more about the person, company, product equipment or service you are introducing.
+Just like courtship, the objective of the introduction is to give the reader a reason to want to know more about the person, company, product equipment or service you are introducing.

 The following explains how to write both types of letter of introduction.